The customs tab allows you to manage the declarations / customs clearance status of a consignment.

 You can delete a declaration that was raised in error or is no longer needed by:

-1. Selecting the declaration you want to delete
+Selecting the declaration you want to delete

-2. This the button
+- This the

-3. Select the Delete option
+- Select the Delete option

-4. Click the DELETE button in the confirmation dialog box
+- Click the DELETE button in the confirmation dialog box